kwheintz/Homework-3/README.md

 This application is for generating random passwords.
 The password can be anywhere from 8 to 128 characters.
 It will allow the user to choose whether the password will contain lowercase letters, uppercase letters, numbers, and/or special characters.

+Below is a screenshot of the application:
+PasswordGen-img.png

 The application works as follows:
     -Open the application at https://kwheintz.github.io/Password-Generator/
     -Click the blue "Generate Password" to begin the process.